pmahnke/mahnke-cocktails/recipe_processed/sentimental_gent.md

 stars: 0
 base_spirits: "Scotch, Blended, Bénédictine, Walnut Liqueur"
 youtube: "QFjRjAP-k1k&t=3s"
-description: "A sophisticated and elegant modern cocktail that combines the warmth of blended Scotch with the herbal notes of Bénédictine and walnut liqueur."
+description: "A sophisticated and elegant modern cocktail that combines the warmth of Scotch, Blended with the herbal notes of Bénédictine and walnut liqueur."
 excerpt: |
   The Sentimental Gentleman is a sophisticated and elegant cocktail that combines the warmth of whiskey with the herbal notes of Benedictine and the subtle sweetness of walnut liqueur.
 ---